Currently, there are 9 functions associated with the

 #> Processing strata : 4

-#> Simple feature collection with 1295 features and 1 field
+#> Warning: [extract] source already open for reading#> Simple feature collection with 1188 features and 1 field

 #> Geometry type: POINT